 If you have never hired a Miami injury lawyer, you may not know what to expect from the experience and that can be a little intimidating.

 Since this isn’t something you can avoid doing if you’re facing a legal issue, it’s best to find a way to overcome that apprehension and you can do that by learning more about what’s involved in your first meeting.
-Called the initial lawyer consultation, this meeting is an opportunity for you and the attorney to evaluate one another.
+Called the initial consultation with lawyer, this meeting is an opportunity for you and the attorney to evaluate one another.

 The Attorney Will Evaluate Your Case